Eden12345/JSequencer/README.md

 - [ ] Record and download mp3 of recording
 - [ ] Change volume of each sample
 - [ ] Toggle reverb on and off for each sample
+- [ ] Add keypress options using the Tone quantize function
 - [ ] Add a visualizer modal
+- [ ] Add a synth generating